-A right of access: you have the right to ask us for copies of your personal information.
+A right of access: you have the right to ask us for copies of your personal data.

-A right to rectification: you have the right to ask us to rectify personal information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
+A right to rectification: you have the right to ask us to rectify personal data you think is inaccurate.
+You also have the right to ask us to complete data you think is incomplete.

-A right to erasure: you have the right to ask us to erase your personal information in certain circumstances.
+A right to erasure: you have the right to ask us to erase your personal data in certain circumstances.

-A right to restriction of processing: you have the right to ask us to restrict the processing of your personal information in certain circumstances.
+A right to restriction of processing: you have the right to ask us to restrict the processing of your personal data in certain circumstances.

-A right to object to processing: you have the right to object to the processing of your personal information in certain circumstances.
+A right to object to processing: you have the right to object to the processing of your personal data in certain circumstances.

-A right to data portability: you have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.
+A right to data portability: you have the right to ask that we transfer the personal data you gave us to another organisation, or to you, in certain circumstances.